 In some cases, you may be contractually required to take out a certain amount of cover, for example, if you do work for a local authority, or are an IT consultant.
 Otherwise, it is up to you to choose the level of cover you think is sensible for your business.

-It’s very likely that you will be able to save money by purchasing a bundled insurance policy rather than each component separately.
+It’s very likely that you will be able to save money by purchasing a bundled insurance policy rather than each component separately, so it’s worthwhile looking at.